Ethiopian Empire: Military

 One of the Chewa regiments, known as the Abe Lahm in Geez, or the Weregenu, in Oromo, lasted, and participated to the Battle of Adwa, only to be phased out in the 1920s.

 The modern army was created under Ras Tafari Makonnen, in 1917, with the formation of the Kebur Zabagna, the imperial guard.

 Economy

-The economy consisted of centuries old barter system with "primitive money" and currency of various kinds until 20th century in the framework of feudal system.
+The economy consisted of centuries old barter system with "primitive money" and currency of various kinds until the 20th century in the framework of feudal system.
 Peasants worked to produce and fixated their activities to taxation, marketing infrastructure and agrarian production.
+One form of currency was gold cubes.
+Excavations near Mount Yerer, by Lanfranco Ricci and Fattovich uncovered 5.5 mm gold cubes weighing 3.2 grams each, dated to medieval period.
+Lacking jewelry features, these cubes likely standardized gold value for trade, with some possibly bearing marks indicating official currency status.
+In 1699, gold wedges in Gondar, potentially over 10 grams were used as currency according to the French traveler Charles Poncet.